nextnanopy/nextnanopy/README.md

 python setup.py install
 ```

-For more information, please, see the documents in docs folder.
+For more information, please see the documents in docs/ folder.

 ## Documentation

 Currently, the complete documentation is not available yet.
-However, there are few examples located in docs/examples that will help you to start playing with nextnanopy.
+However, there are few examples located in templates/ and docs/examples that will help you to start playing with nextnanopy.

 ## Support